-Pursuant to AB 1397 passed in 2017, the City will amend the Zoning Ordinance to require by-right approval of housing development that includes 20 percent of the units as housing affordable to lower income households, on sites being used to meet the 6th cycle RHNA that represent "reuse sites" previously identified in the 4th and 5th cycles Housing Element.
+Pursuant to AB 1397 passed in 2017, the City will require by-right approval of housing development that includes 20 percent of the units as housing affordable to lower income households, on sites being used to meet the 6th cycle RHNA that represent "reuse sites" previously identified in the 4th and 5th cycles Housing Element.
 The "reuse" sites are specifically identified in the inventory (see Appendix B).

-Schedule: Amend the Zoning Ordinance within one year of Housing Element adoption certification.
+Schedule: Amend the Zoning Ordinance within one year of Housing Element certification.
+In the interim, the City will process proposals by right for projects with 20% affordability pursuant to

+Government Code 65583.2(c).
 Related Objectives: 3, 5-7